 The Company has a policy of reserving for questionable accounts based on its best estimate of the amount of probable credit losses in its existing accounts receivable.
 The Company periodically reviews its accounts receivable to determine whether an allowance is necessary based on an analysis of past due accounts and other factors that may indicate that the realization of an account may be in doubt.
-Quarterly, an adjustment is made offsetting sales for any balance over 90 days, not yet collected in 120 days from the 90-day report date.
-Account balances deemed to be uncollectible offset sales after all means of collection have been exhausted and the potential for recovery is considered remote.
-As of September 30, 2019, and December 31, 2018, there is an allowance for doubtful accounts of \$1,626 and \$448, respectively.
+Account balances deemed to be uncollectible are offset against sales and relieved from accounts receivable, after all means of collection have been exhausted and the potential for recovery is considered remote.
+As of March 31, 2020, and 2019, there is an allowance for doubtful accounts of \$5,300 and \$0, respectively.